VedantVH/SalesForce/README.md

 ---

+## 📌 Project Context

+This repository was built as part of the **Salesforce Compass 2.0 Cohort Project**, under the title **ComplyLens**.

+The brief: design a working compliance operations platform for a real-world regulatory framework — India's DPDP Act — that goes beyond a checklist UI and demonstrates production-grade engineering judgment: deterministic decision-making, safe AI integration, and auditability.

+---

 ## 🎯 Why This Project Exists

 India's DPDP Act imposes real regulatory obligations on any organisation handling personal data — consent tracking, breach notification timelines, retention limits, and audit-ready evidence.
-Most companies handle this with spreadsheets and manual reviews, which don't scale and don't hold up under audit.
+Most organisations handle this with spreadsheets and manual reviews, which don't scale and don't hold up under audit.

 **ComplyLens is a decision-support layer** that sits on top of existing systems (CRM, consent platforms, SIEM, ticketing) and turns raw evidence into rule-based compliance verdicts — with every score reproducible, every action logged, and every AI-generated explanation traceable back to the exact rule that produced it.

 > 💡 **The core engineering problem this solves:** how do you let an LLM *explain* a compliance decision to a human without ever letting it *make* that decision?
 This repo is a working answer to that question.

-I designed and built this project myself — from the architecture and deterministic rule engine, to the AI integration boundary, database schema, audit-chain implementation, and test suite.

 ---

-## 🧠 At a Glance — For Recruiters & Reviewers
+## 🧠 At a Glance

 | | |
 |---|---|